-The Acadia Students’ Union represents undergraduate students at Acadia University in Wolfville, Nova Scotia.
+The Acadia Students’ Union represents undergraduate and graduate students at Acadia University in Wolfville, Nova Scotia.
 Acadia was a founding member of ANSSA in 2003.

 Undergraduate Enrolment 3,478 FT, 129 PT, 3,607 total